Colbydude/XIVProgression/README.md

 *I really couldn't think of a better name...*

 This tool is used for quickly checking a character's raid progression in FFXIV.
 This saves the effort of having to actually go to the Lodestone and look things up.
 Information is collected using the [XIVAPI](https://xivapi.com) and checks for certain achievements.
-However, keep in mind that this tool will not work of the specified character does not have achievements viewable to the public.
+However, keep in mind that this tool will not work if the specified character does not have achievements viewable to the public.

 **Website:** http://ffxiv.voidteam.net/progression
 **Powered By:** [Laravel](https://laravel.com/) and [Vue](https://vuejs.org/)